UlordChain/go-ipfs/dev.md

 A list of cool demos to work towards

-- boot a VM from an image in ipfs
+- boot a VM from an image in udfs
-- boot a VM from a filesystem tree in ipfs
+- boot a VM from a filesystem tree in udfs
-- publish static websites directly from ipfs
+- publish static websites directly from udfs
-- expose objects to the web at `http://ipfs.io/<path>`
+- expose objects to the web at `http://udfs.io/<path>`
 - mounted auto-committing versioned personal dropbox
 - mounted encrypted personal/group dropbox
 - mounted {npm, apt, other pkg manager} registry
-- open a video on ipfs, stream it in
+- open a video on udfs, stream it in
 - watch a video with a topology of 1 seed N leechers (N ~100)
-- more in section 3.8 in the [paper](https://github.com/ipfs/ipfs/blob/master/papers/ipfs-cap2pfs/ipfs-p2p-file-system.pdf)
+- more in section 3.8 in the [paper](https://github.com/udfs/udfs/blob/master/papers/udfs-cap2pfs/udfs-p2p-file-system.pdf)